Olivier Polge

-Olivier Polge is a French perfumer.
-He is the house perfumer for Chanel and has created fragrances including Misia, Boy, and Chanel's No. 5 L’eau.
+Olivier Polge (born July 30, 1974) is a French perfumer.
+He is the house perfumer for Chanel and has created fragrances including Misia, Boy, and Chanel's No. 5 L’Eau.

 Polge's father is perfumer Jacques Polge, who served as Chanel's perfumer for 37 years.
 When Polge was a child, he wanted to be a classical music pianist, but was not a "good pianist."
 Polge became an intern at Chanel while studying art history.
 He worked for International Flavours and Fragrances, where he co-created Dior Homme and Viktor and Rolf's Flowerbomb.
+In 2012, Olivier Polge, in collaboration with perfumers Dominique Ropion and Anne Flipo, created the famous fragrance La Vie Est Belle for the Lancome brand.
 In 2013, Polge became a perfumer at Chanel.
 His father retired in 2015, and Polge took over as head perfumer.

-With the beginning of 2022 Zoe Magazine present the new fragrance for men BLEU DE CHANEL, created by Olivier Polge in collaboration with Laboratoire Parfums CHANEL.
-The face of this project involves Marco Castelli not only as a model but also as a designer as represented in his precious bicolor tailored garments.